Don McKenzie (footballer, born 1939)

-Don McKenzie (born 23 March 1939) is a former Australian rules footballer who played 266 senior games for the Essendon Bombers from 1960 to 1974.
+Don McKenzie (23 March 1939 – 23 September 2026) was a Australian rules footballer who played 266 senior games for the Essendon Bombers from 1960 to 1974.
 He played his first match in round 7 of the 1960 season, against Melbourne, at Essendon's home ground, Windy Hill.

-Talent

-McKenzie was a talented "knock" ruckman (who would regularly punch the ball from the centre bounce to centre-half forward), with an extraordinarily high vertical leap.
-He was strong, tough and aggressive, and he had the stamina to play hard all day.

-McKenzie played beyond his height and weight, and he often outplayed much taller opponents (such as Carlton's Peter "Percy" Jones, St Kilda's Carl Ditterich, and Collingwood's Len Thompson), as well as much heavier opponents (such as Carlton's John Nicholls).

 Career

-McKenzie made his debut for Essendon in 1960, having only played Australian rules football for three years.
+McKenzie made his debut, as 19th man, for Essendon against Melbourne, at Windy Hill, on 4 June 1960, when he replaced the ruckman Bob Dunlop at three-quarter time, having only played Australian rules football for three years.
 He went on to play 266 games for Essendon; he played 94 consecutive senior games from 1965 to 1969.

-McKenzie won premierships in 1962 and in 1965, as well as winning the club's best and fairest in 1966.

-McKenzie was selected in the Victorian team to play Tasmania in 1967.

-McKenzie was captain of the Essendon losing Grand Final team in 1968.

-McKenzie was also selected for the first international tour of "The Galahs" in 1968.
+He won premierships in 1962 and in 1965, as well as winning the club's best and fairest in 1966.
+He was captain of the Essendon losing Grand Final team in 1968, in place of the injured Ken Fraser.
+He was one of the best players for the Victorian team that played Tasmania in Tasmania in June 1967.
+McKenzie was also selected for the second international tour of "The Galahs" in 1968.